zarnold/snail-from-hell/README.md

 ## Usage

-Each scripts should provide a helpme command but anyway, here some help :
+Each scripts should provide a helpme command but anyway, here some help if you wanna edit your snail:

-1. Edit the "data/csv/data.csv" file with your data ( you can use excel)
+1. Edit the "data/csv/snail_data.csv" file with your data ( you can use excel)
 2. Launch `python scripts/generate-snail.py` from the root of your project
 3. Close the image that is presented to you
 4. Grab your result in the results/latest/ folder ( and in the results/arhives)